programmfabrik/fylr-gitbook/for-system-administrators/installation/linux-docker-compose.md

 # Requirements

+* A domain name (like `fylr.example.com` or ''example.com''), but not just a subpath (like **example.com/fylr**).
+* A port (typically 443) to do https.
+* Either an HTTPS certificate.
+Or Port 443 or Port 80 for registering and renewing a certificate with letsencrypt.

 ## Hardware
 * 16 GB of RAM to get going.
 Add memory if you need to answer more than a few simultaneous requests, or to generate more than a few preview images simultaneously.
 * Start with 4 CPU cores and then adjust to your use case.